hamza-bouqssim/LIBFT_42/README.md

 # LIBFT_42
-my very first project as a student at 42
+My very first project as a student at 42, This project is about coding a C library.
 # MAKEFILE TUTORIAL
 ```bash
   https://makefiletutorial.com/#getting-started